-Coding Bootcamps and different educational programs specializing in design, sales, or career direction can be an intensive, fast way to break into a remarkable new career.
+Coding Bootcamps and different educational programs specializing in design, sales, or career direction can be an intensive, fast way to break into a remarkable new career change.
 With coding Bootcamps, graduates see an average increase of 34% in salary in their first job after the Bootcamp.

 However, to be successful at your Bootcamp and get the most out of your program, you need to find a program that fits your budget, works with your schedule, one that's in the right location, and teaches the skills you want to graduate with.

-To help you out, we created a list of the top 5 tips in deciding what the best program is for you.
+To help you out, we created a list of the top 5 tips in deciding what the best higher education program is for you.

 1. Think About the Cost and How You're Going to Pay for it

-Coding Bootcamps and programs are much less of a financial pressure than college, but pricing typically ranges somewhere between $8,000 to $20,000.
-So along with reading reviews and researching outcomes of the program, you’ll want to compare tuition costs and payment plans to discover what works best for your budget.
+Coding Boot camps and online courses are much less of a financial pressure than college, but pricing typically ranges somewhere between $8,000 to $20,000.
+So along with reading reviews and researching outcomes of the program, you'll want to compare tuition costs and payment plans to discover what works best for your budget.